thomhines/testerrific/README.md

 Write tests as simply as `tt.test("a < 4")`

 - **Flexible**:
-Completely agnostic, it can test anything that resolves truthy or falsey.
+Test *anything* that resolves truthy or falsey, no need to adjust your code.

 - **Powerful**:
 Tons of settings give you control over how each test runs, giving you the power to test any situation.